-This enables you to access the full range of services and support through Murrup Barak, the Wilin Centre including:
+This enables you to access the full range of services and support through Murrup Barak and the Wilin Centre.

-The University of Melbourne offer a range of programs, supports and pathways specifically for Aboriginal and Torres Strait Islander peoples and applicants will need to supply documentation to affirm their eligiblity.
+The University of Melbourne offer a range of programs, supports and pathways specifically for Aboriginal and Torres Strait Islander peoples and applicants will need to supply documentation to affirm their eligibility.

 - Entry to the University via the Special Entry Access Scheme, Access Melbourne.
 Access Melbourne can help you enter an undergraduate course even if your ATAR is below the minimum published ATAR

 - Access to specialised degrees including Bachelor of Science (Extended) and Diploma in General Studies (Extended)